 Mr D and I recently took a trip to Burgundy in France to celebrate our wedding anniversary.
 I was looking forward to a week of walking, cycling, reading with plenty of delicious food and seriously good red wine from the region.
 Since Mr D and I were staying in a gîte we had to get quite acquainted with supermarkets and gluten free shopping in France.
-I absolutely love exploring supermarkets on our travels abroad so I was very much looking forward to this.
+I absolutely love exploring supermarkets on our travels abroad so I was very much looking forward to exploring the gluten free breads and cakes in French supermarkets.

 The gorgeous Burgundy village in which we were staying had 2 supermarkets which were of a similar size, an Intermarché and an ATAC.
 Having tried both we preferred the Intermarché but that was not food driven: The wine section was better in the Intermarché!